So, you had a job interview. Great!

 Also on Mediabistro

 Don’t sweat it!
 We want to tell you how you can help seal the deal—or at the very least get some clarity about your chances of getting the job.
-We’re here to talk about two types of emails you should send your prospective employer after your interview.
+We’re here to walk you through how to write two types of emails you should send your prospective employer after your interview, complete with copy-paste sample templates for each.

 The first type of email we’re going to talk about should ALWAYS be sent.